By Kim Clark, UNL Dairy Extension Educator

 It is important that animals be able to nest to help them maintain body temperature in the winter.
 It is equally important that the bedding remains dry.
 One solution is to put down a layer of saw dust or sand to absorb moisture and straw or wood shavings on top.
 Extra straw for bedding is helpful, too, for maintaining body temperature.

 5. Ensure there is adequate feed supply to make it through the winter.

 Knowing how much feed is needed for the winter and storing the feed on the farm will eliminate the need to receive and store new feed over the winter months.

-Over time leaks can happen in roofs and tears can happen in curtains.
+Over time, leaks can happen in roofs and tears in curtains.
 It is easiest to make these repairs while the weather is still mild and eliminates having to make the repairs during a snow storm or blizzard.

 It is always good to have a plan in place just in case the milk hauler cannot make it to or leave your farm.
 This should include a plan to clear roads leading up to your farm.